Severe weather shelter for homeless people opens as winter bites

 Thames Reach will take over responsibility for the Mayor’s TST South service which supports former rough sleepers who have been housed but face potentially losing their tenancy without support to live independently.
 They will also provide outreach for the Mayor’s London Street Rescue service in 18 London boroughs, putting out outreach teams 365 nights of the year to help people sleeping rough get off the streets.

-Jeremy Swain, Chief Executive of Thames Reach said: 'The importance of this cold weather initiative cannot be overstated.
+Jeremy Swain, Chief Executive of Thames Reach said: 'The importance of this cold weather initiative cannot be understated.
 This is an opportunity to help some of London's most vulnerable people escape the freezing weather, come inside and from there to be given the long-term support that will mean they do not need to return to sleeping rough.
 When the temperature plummets there is a real possibility of people dying on the street and I would urge Londoners to contact us if they are concerned about someone sleeping rough over this period'.